 MP for Bedford

-“A Labour backbencher with strong party loyalty who has occasionally rebelled on welfare and infrastructure issues.”
+“A generally loyal Labour backbencher with a centre-left stance who has occasionally rebelled on welfare, health policy and other issues.”

-Mohammad Yasin is the Labour and Co-operative MP for Bedford, first elected in 2017.
-He has served on the Education Committee and the Housing, Communities and Local Government Committee, giving him experience on education, housing and local government issues.
+Mohammad Yasin is Labour (Co-op) MP for Bedford, first elected in 2017.
+He has served on the Education Committee and the Housing, Communities and Local Government Committee, including terms in 2019 and 2020–2024, reflecting a focus on education and housing policy.

-Declared financial interests include two entries for visits outside the UK.
+Declared financial interests include two visits outside the UK.

 Generated 21 February 2026